 Any man who wants to become successful in life must understand one universal truth:

-In order grow, a man must first have a willingness to learn from his own mistakes.
+In order to grow, a man must first have a willingness to learn from his own mistakes.

-In reality, we all learn the basic as children; things like right vs wrong, taking responsibility, etc. come naturally.
+In reality, we all learn the basics as children; things like right vs. wrong, taking responsibility, etc. come naturally.
 Most of those ideas are hardwired into your brains from birth or taught so repetitively that we can fully grasp them.

 For some men, it can take an entire lifetime to understand that concept.

 With that said, I’d like to share with you the top 75 best life lessons for men below.
-You’ll won’t find a list of broad rules to follow, instead you’ll find concepts that have been discovered by generations of men.
+You won’t find a list of broad rules to follow; instead, you’ll find concepts that have been discovered by generations of men.
 If you want to know how the world works, and how it can work in your favor as you grow as a man, then these are meant for you.

-1. They’ve limited their thinking and would feel much more comfortable if you’d limit yours too.
+1. Most people have limited their thinking and would feel much more comfortable if you’d limit yours too